 - Next, you’re going to want to secure the drip edge with roofing cement.
 You can do this by applying a continuous bead of cement along the top of the drip edge, and then pressing down on the shingle.
 There should be an even distribution of weight.

 - If it is required, you can use short roofing nails to secure the ends of the drip edge.
 The most important thing to remember about this final procedure is to hammer the nails in high up under the shingles.

 Can Drip Edge Be Installed After Shingles?

 The most popular time to install a drip edge is when new shingles are installed.
 However, the drip edge can be installed at any time.
 The materials involved include: a ladder, a flat pry bar, a hammer, tin snips, eave stripping, and galvanized roofing nails.
 Something else to consider is the drip edge eave strip, which is often made of galvanized metal.
 According to many roofers, a better alternative is a vinyl-coated aluminum eave strip.
 That’s because aluminum won’t rust, and it doesn’t need to be painted.

 What is the Difference Between Drip Edge and Rake Edge?

 Both the drip edge and the rake edge are among the first parts of the roofing system to be applied in a roofing system.
 Both these edges appear very similar.
 There is a slight difference that should be noted, however.
 At the rake edge, the perimeter drip edge metal is applied over the underlayment with fasteners every eight or ten inches.
 The drip edge should extend over the fascia board at the vertical point of each pertinent location.

 Water can present a serious problem not only on the roof but in the home.
-If you believe that you are in need of emergency plumbing service in Canton, GA, or if you believe you will need it in the future, please make sure to find a licensed, certified and insured plumber.
+If you believe that you are in need of plumbing services, or if you believe you will need it in the future, please make sure to find a licensed, certified, and insured plumber.